smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 server as in the *Postgres* *psql* ```\copy` command and the *Oracle* *sqlldr* command.

 SQL Server needs access to the relative directories: *..\..\GeospatialData\tileMaker* and *..\..\\DataLoaderData\SAHSULAND*.
-The simplest way is to allow read/execute access to the local users group (e.g. PH-LAPTOP\Users).
+The simplest way is to allow read/execute access to the local users group (e.g. PH-LAPTOP\Users or USERS depending on your Windows version).

+The following directories need to have read and execute permission granted to local users (and subdirectories):

+* *rapidInquiryFacility\rifDatabase\GeospatialData*
+* *rapidInquiryFacility\rifDatabase\DataLoaderData*
+* *rapidInquiryFacility\rifDatabase\SQLserver*

+The following directories need to have read, write, modify and execute permission granted to local users (and subdirectories):

+* *rapidInquiryFacility\rifDatabase\SQLserver\production*

 *DO NOT TRY TO RUN BULK INSERT FROM NETWORK DRIVES or CLOUD DRIVES (e.g. Google Drive).* Use a local directory which SQL Server has access to; e.g. somewhere on the C: drive.
-Note that SQL Server *BULK LOAD* behaves dirrently if you logon using Windows authentication (where it will use your credentials to access the files) to using a username and password (where it will use the Server's credentials to acces the file).
+Note that SQL Server *BULK LOAD* behaves deterrently if you logon using Windows authentication (where it will use your credentials to access the files) to using a username and password (where it will use the Server's credentials to access the file).

 ```
 BULK INSERT rif_data.lookup_sahsu_grd_level1